julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

         cp ~/git/Unidata-Dockerfiles/ams2016/registry.xml ~/etc/

     This file has been set up for the AMS 2016 demonstration.
 Otherwise you would have to edit the `registry.xml` to ensure the `hostname` element is correct.
-For your own cloud VMs, work with `support-idd@unidata.ucar.edu` to devise a correct `hostname` element so that LDM statsitics get properly reported.
+For your own cloud VMs, work with `support-idd@unidata.ucar.edu` to devise a correct `hostname` element so that LDM statistics get properly reported.
 Here is an example `hostname` element `unidata-server.azure.unidata.ucar.edu`.

 3.  `scour.conf`